 Microsoft-hosted ERP is finally on the way.

-The news is expected to come at next week’s Microsoft Convergence 2011 conference in Atlanta, according to Microsoft partners that
+The news is expected to come at next week’s Microsoft Convergence 2011 conference in Atlanta, according to Microsoft partners that have been briefed.
+Microsoft-hosted ERP will fill in a remaining check box for the company’s cloud computing initiative, and it will be a big deal to Dynamics partners -- some of which host Microsoft ERP themselves.

 Microsoft already offers self-hosted CRM Online, SharePoint, Business Productivity Online Suite (BPOS) and other applications.
 The company has been struggling to move to this cloud deployment model, which could cannibalize sales of its profitable on-premises applications.